po-devs/po-web/README.md

 # po-web
-A simple webclient for Pokemon Online written in javascript
+A simple webclient for Pokemon Online written in javascript.
+You can try it [online](http://webclient.pokemon-online.eu).

 ### Requirements